In this Article

 In some cases, your employer or a prospective employer may require a specific credential.

-Here’s a look at some common MHS career paths.
+Here’s a look at some common career paths for health science graduates.
 Salary and job outlook projections are based on data from the U.S. Bureau of Labor Statistics (BLS).

 With a master’s degree, you would typically qualify for positions in public health management.